 A chart will be posted showing how boats are to be arranged in the various car park zones and we will also also mark the zones on the ground so far as possible.
 By grouping boats of the same design together rather than allowing them to be arranged randomly we should be able to fit more in to our limited space.
 We will rely on member co-operation to make this work!

-As explained above, the plaque number is linked to specific location and type of plaque.
+As explained above, the plaque number is linked to a specific location and type of plaque.
 This means it is vital that you attach the right plaque to the right boat.
 If a boat does not have a plaque entitling it to be in the designated zone, we may require the member to remove it.
 Also, the plaque number must match the boat to which it was issued.
 Members who change boats and therefore require a different plaque or need an existing plaque to be transferred to a new boat must request this by emailing the Club Secretary.
 Please note, it may not always be possible to accommodate such requests.